Harshal2894-zz/-House-Prices-Advanced-Regression-Techniques/README.md

 The code contains in the 'House Prices - Advanced Regression Techniques.ipynb' file.

 Data for the problem:
-The training data contains in 'train.csv' file and the testing data contains in the 'train.csv' file and the testing data contains in the 'test.csv' file.
-I am also adding a file 'Data Description.txt' which contains the explanations of the fields available in the other data files.
+The training data is contained in 'train.csv' file and the testing data is contained in the 'test.csv' file.
+'Data Description.txt' is the file which contains the explanations of the fields available in the other data files.

 #To download the data please follow the links: